The Dam Half and Dam Full courses are

 beginning!
 After a while it turns into nice plush singletrack

 through a hemlock stream valley.
-At the end, you’ll turn left
+At the end, you’ll turn north

 aid station, you’ll turn east onto White Deer Creek Trail